Mikulas (St. Nicholas) Day in Prague » 05 December 2016

 16:00 Christmas Mass for children at some churches.

 16:30 Christmas Mass at Tyn Church.

 21:00 Open-air Christmas Mass at Old Town Square.

 24:00 Midnight Mass at some churches, including Strahov Monastery.

 31st Dec: Celebrations & midnight fireworks.

-*dates stated are when the markets will definitely be operating.
-However, the markets will likely open one week earlier, but this will not be confirmed until the summer.
-We will update this page accordingly once we receive official notification.
+*The markets will definitely be open on these dates.
+They will likely start one week earlier, but the authorities will not make their decision on this until the summer.
+This page will be updated once we receive official notification.